JFF1594032292/snp2pos/README.md

 # snp2pos
-Annotate SNPs rs id to pos and allele in a more convenient and flexible way
+Annotate SNPs rs id to pos and allele in a more convenient and flexible way.